Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-management-studio.md

 ## Executing database queries

-You can open a new query window by clicking the "New Query" button or right-clicking the "BIT_SWD03" database in the "Object Explorer" panel and clicking "New Query".
+Once connected, you can open a new query window by clicking the "New Query" button or right-clicking the "BIT_SWD03" database in the "Object Explorer" panel and clicking "New Query".

 ![SQL Server Management Studio new query](./assets/ssms-new-query.png)